 For referral to physicians, surgeons, dentists, etc., contact the St. Thomas – Elgin Medical Association, 189 Elm Street, St. Thomas ON N5R 5C4 or telephone 519-631-1450.

-• Elgin St. Thomas Public Health – provides numerous Public Health programs and services across Elgin to support, promote and protect the health of area residents; 24-hour response.
-Main office location in St. Thomas at 1230 Talbot Street, call 519-631-9900.
+• Southwestern Public Health – provides numerous Public Health programs and services across Elgin to support, promote and protect the health of area residents; 24-hour response.
+Local office location in St. Thomas at 1230 Talbot Street, call 519-631-9900.

 • St. Thomas Elgin General Hospital – 166 acute and chronic care beds, full-service; 24-hour emergency unit; staff of over 850 persons.
 189 Elm Street.
 Call 519-631-2020.
-The hospital is undertaking a major, multi-million dollar expansion and renewal project that includes new emergency care facilities, a new suite of surgical and operating room facilities, and urgent-care psychiatric/mental health facilities.
-Completion target: last quarter of 2017.
+The hospital has recently undertaken a major, multi-million dollar expansion and renewal project that includes new emergency care facilities, a new suite of surgical and operating room facilities, and urgent-care psychiatric/mental health facilities.

 • Southwest Centre for Forensic Mental Health Care – A branch of St. Joseph’s Health Care, this new forensic care facility opened in 2013, Located on Sunset Drive, south of the city limits.
 Call 519-646-6100.

 • Medical Clinics & Support Services – privately-owned walk-in medical clinics provide physicians’ services during non-traditional hours, including weekends and evenings.
 A number of rehabilitation, therapy and counselling facilities provide extensive services.
 Call the Chamber of Commerce office for referrals or see the Chamber’s on-line Business Directory.